jwithington/jwithyleventy/posts/ignore-it.md

 ## Time to deploy

 After I'm sure I have that all ready to go, it's time to deploy.
 I used the [GitHub CLI to push the local folder][gh-cli] to a GitHub repo.
+From there, I followed the defaults in Netlify, and I did run into one hiccup: because I'm using [eleventy 3.0][11ty3], the default `eleventy` build command failed.

-From there, Netlify + GitHub is well-trodden, so I just followed their [Deploy to Git][deploy] docs, and it's all up and running! 🥳
+I changed it to `npx @11ty/eleventy@canary`, which is the local build command, and now it's all up and running! 🥳

 [netlify]: https://www.netlify.com/
 [eleventy]: https://www.11ty.dev/